 The signs and symptoms of overwhelm can be subtle.
 You miss one or two deadlines, you have a bad experience with a few new clients and brush it off as a bad match with your work, or you notice mistakes in your web copy that you would never have made in the past.
 Growing a business alone is hard, but the sooner you realize that small mistakes signal cracks in the foundation, the sooner you can fix it.
 Hiring a part-time assistant with that extra revenue will go a long way in curbing overwhelm.
 Think of it as a small investment now that will lead to greater gains in the future.

-Do your best work … always.
+Always do your best work.
 If you have a business, your biggest focus should be on solving the problems of your client and not trying to justify your sloppy efforts.
 Don’t fool yourself into believing that if you think it’s okay, others will too.
 You may have started out by selling your services to friends and family who may have been forgiving of a few mistakes because they knew you and already trusted you, but your biggest gains will come from total strangers, people who need to establish trust immediately in order to take a chance with you.
 In that case, there is no room for sloppy effort.

 Don’t make this about you.
 Many times, we get advice to position our business as a solution we always wanted to see in the marketplace.
 Naturally, we might see ourselves as a perfect client.
 That’s a problem if we impose our own assumptions into our target client profile.
 Of course, you will be forgiving of your own mistakes, but potential clients will not be as forgiving.